 What is the current legal status of geoengineering?

-Since 2009, reports from the UK Royal Society, the European Union, and the U.S. National Academies of Science have highlighted the need for governance of geoengineering.
-Governments and intergovernmental organizations have, however, largely ignored their recommendations.
+Since 2009 reports from the UK Royal Society, the European Union, and the US National Academies of Science, and more recently the IPCC Special Report on 1.5°C Global Warming, have highlighted the need to develop this governance.

 - Amendments to the London Convention/London Protocol have addressed marine geoengineering, such as ocean fertilization, in a risk management framework.

-Unfortunately, however, there is currently no comprehensive, multilateral set of rules governing the research, testing or possible use of climate geoengineering technologies.
-Given their planetary-wide effects, it’s essential that this governance gap be closed and that there be a transparent, inclusive public discussion on how the world governs geoengineering.
+Given the potentially planetary-wide effects of these approaches, it’s essential that this governance gap be closed, and that there be a transparent, inclusive public discussion on how the world governs geoengineering.

 What does C2G2 see as the top priorities for geoengineering governance?